 - Once you are back at the present moment, envision the future that you are working toward in detail and linger on the pleasure that that future entails.

-#2 Expect Challenges and Eat them for Breakfast
+#2 Expect Challenges and EMBRace Them

 Many times the main problems with challenge is that it takes us by surprise.
 We have a false expectation for things to go smoothly and then get extremely disappointed when they do not.
 Do not kid yourself to think that you will be so out of the ordinary that your ride will be smooth.
 Do not kid yourself to think that everyone else has a smooth ride but you are the only one or one of the only few having problems, challenges and difficulties.